3am-harsh/nith-connect/README.md

 NITH Connect is a responsive, feature-rich web application designed to simplify campus life at the **National Institute of Technology Hamirpur (NITH)**.
 It integrates core student services—such as weekly mess menus, campus announcements, live chatrooms, and a lost-and-found bulletin—into a single glassmorphic dashboard connected to a serverless backend.

-Yes this app is Built fully using AI not even a single line of code is written by me also not even a single penny of money is spent on AI tools in building this app.
+Yes this app is Built using AI but not even a single penny is spent on any AI tool.
+Building it isn't going too smooth.
+Coming across lots of problems especially database related.

 I built this app solo not actually solo My AI agents helped me.